croyleje/nvim_wiki/README.md

-Vim-Wiki
+Nvim-Wiki
 ------------

-Wiki is a minimal wiki: it provides a minimalist set of features to:
+Nvim-Wiki is a minimal wiki plugin: it provides a minimalist set of features to:

 - Navigate pages (follow links, go back)